German Küchenmeister • IHK-certified trainer • Rebuilt from $370K in debt

 Pre-written Situation-Action responses for the most common exceptions your team will encounter.
 Takes the decision out of the moment and puts it in the card.

-This kit is not for everyone.
+The Sprint is not for everyone.
 Here's who gets value from it and who doesn't.

 “I owed $370,000.
 The restaurant was open.
 The dining room was full.
 And I couldn't figure out where the money was going.
 I had no system for measuring anything.
 I was running on instinct after 15 years in professional kitchens and I was still losing.”